-G. In Coordination with Tribal Nations, Enact and Implement a "Marshall Plan" for Tribal Nations Over time, the United States has impeded Tribal sovereignty and taken Tribal homelands and resources to generate its land base, wealth, and strength.
+G. In Coordination with Tribal Nations, Enact and Implement a "Marshall Plan" for Tribal Nations

+Over time, the United States has impeded Tribal sovereignty and taken Tribal homelands and resources to generate its land base, wealth, and strength.
 Through these takings, the United States has assumed unique trust and treaty obligations to Tribal nations and Native people.
 However, it has consistently failed to live up to these obligations.
 Much like the U.S. investment in the rebuilding of European nations following World War II via the Marshall Plan, the legislative and executive branches should commit to the same level of responsibility to assist in the rebuilding of Tribal nations.
 Current conditions in Indian Country are, in large part, directly attributable to the shameful acts and policies of the United States.
 NIHB extends its support to a Marshall Plan for Tribal nations.

 III.
-BUILDING INNOVATIVE AND SUSTAINABLE INFRASTRUCTURE To build an innovative and sustainable infrastructure to support Indian health, the NIHB will pursue the following priorities: A. Support the Tribal Water and Sanitation Infrastructure Investments Water is the foundation of all life on Earth and its preservation is essential to human survival.
+BUILDING INNOVATIVE AND SUSTAINABLE INFRASTRUCTURE

+To build an innovative and sustainable infrastructure to support Indian health, the NIHB will pursue the following priorities:

+A. Support the Tribal Water and Sanitation Infrastructure Investments

 Human health depends on safe water, sanitation, and hygienic conditions.
 The Infrastructure Investment and Jobs Act (IIJA), enacted in November 2021, provided \$3.5 billion for the IHS Sanitation Facilities Construction program to address the known sanitation deficiencies in Tribal communities.
-The implementation and any evolving or additional costs (such as operations and maintenance or newly identified deficiencies) must be monitored and addressed appropriately in subsequent annual budget requests and be provided for by Congress.
-Congress should also address untenable limitations on the administrative caps outlined in the IIJA that make it impossible to implement in many areas of Indian Country.
-B. Prioritize Support for Health Care Facilities Construction, Maintenance, and Improvements The Indian health system is plagued by antiquated and deficient health care facilities that are largely unequipped to respond to current community needs and other public health crises.
-With currently provided resources to build new facilities, it is projected that many of our facilities will need to last for over 250 years.
-There is significant concern that the Indian health system cannot respond to these crises without fully funding the health care facility construction.
+The implementation and any evolving or additional costs (such as operations and maintenance or newly identified deficiencies)

+must be monitored and addressed appropriately in subsequent annual budget requests and be provided for by Congress.
+Congress should preserve this funding and should also address untenable limitations on the administrative caps outlined in the IIJA that make it impossible to implement in many areas of Indian Country.

+B. Prioritize Support for Health Care Facilities Construction, Maintenance, and Improvements

+The Indian health system is plagued by antiquated and deficient health care facilities that are largely unequipped to respond to current community needs and other public health crises.
+With the resources currently provided to build new facilities, it is projected that many of our facilities will need to last for over 250 years.
+There is significant concern that the Indian health system cannot respond to current public health crises without fully funding the construction of health care facilities.
 Additionally, multiple regions do not have any IHS hospitals.
 NIHB will work to establish the resources and authorities to construct facilities for all IHS Areas, including resources for fair and proportionate facilities support account funding for all IHS Areas regardless of the absence of IHS facilities.
-IHS and Tribes need equitable and flexible funding to increase hospital and clinic capacity and related costs such as maintenance, improvement, and equipment.
+IHS and Tribes need flexible funding to increase hospital and clinic capacity and related costs such as maintenance, improvement, and equipment.
 Funding must also be available to construct and maintain public health facilities.
 NIHB additionally calls upon the IHS to implement and for Congress to fund all construction authorities and demonstration projects authorized by IHCIA.